nipraxis/nipraxis.github.io/index.md

 You will find the course easier if you have done some brain imaging analysis before, but that is not a requirement.

-## Commitment

-We ask you to commit yourself to:

-* 8 weeks, from March through mid-May 2022.
-* 1 hour per week of independent study, either reading or videos.
-* Two 2 hour live sessions on Zoom
-* 1-2 hours per week of homework / group work.

-That's 6-7 hours per week for 8 weeks.

 ## Schedule

-This is the preliminary schedule for the 16 live sessions.
+This is the preliminary sketch of what we cover in the 16 live sessions.

 1. Introduction to Python.
 What is an image?
 2. The Jupyter Notebook.
 Numpy.